MSW Support Options

 Texts for Math, Stats, & DCS Classes

 Textbooks for ALL courses at Bates are available through the Ladd Library Reserves – just ask at the front desk.
 Some textbooks are also available online.
 Looking for access to a digital copy of the text for your math/stats/dcs class or the class you support as a tutor?
 Some quick links to digital library reserves are provided below for many courses supported by the MSW.
 If our list doesn’t meet your needs then you can check out Ladd Library’s page on Off Campus Access to Library Resources and the Lyceum page for your course to see what your professor has already provided.
-Furthermore, due to COVID-19, some publishers are providing free access to textbooks until the end of the term (see VitalSource Bookshelf and Redshelf).
+Please note, that only some textbooks are available digitally.